 My journey from Bucharest to Veliko Tarnovo was a bittersweet one.
 The train ride was supposed to be longish yet smooth.
 The first part, to the Romanian-Bulgarian border was really fine as I shared the compartment with a fun English-American couple.
 Time went by really quickly as we were chatting about our travels but actually our train got really delayed and eventually they missed their connection to Varna.
 That also made me realize that my further journey to Veliko Tarnovo might be in danger as I had to change trains in a small town some 20kms away from my destination.
-Since my plan for Bulgaria was rather tight I already had visions I will have to skip Veliko Tarnovo, known also as a highlight of Bulgaria.
+Since my plan for Bulgaria was rather tight I already had visions I will have to skip Veliko Tarnovo, known also as a highlight of Bulgaria and a must place in Bulgaria itinerary.
 I was checking my possibilities, including a night train to the Black Sea (the biggest advantage of the Interrail tickets is the independence of travels around) but eventually made it to Veliko Tarnovo, even if the train in Gorna Orjahovica had to wait for 50 minutes for me and couple of other people.
 I thought it’s the end of my worries for the day but I was so wrong.
 The short ride from Gorna Orjahovica to Veliko Tarnovo was a treat: green hills, spectacular views and me looking outside of the open window, with wind in my hair, trying to take it all in.
 But as soon as I could see first glimpse of the beautiful town I also could feel a big raindrop on my cheek.
 Needless to say as soon as I stepped out of the train a massive, torrential rain has started.
 There was a huge wall of water, the streets were flooding and the whole scenery has changed in just one minute.
 There were no taxis, no one knew when the next bus to the old town will be, it was getting dark and I was slowly feeling hopeless and super hungry.
 But then out of nowhere a taxi appeared!
 Already on the way to the hostel the sky was clearing up, I could see the last rays of sunshine for the day and breath the super fresh, after-rain air.
 And in the hostel a warm dinner and a glass of beer was waiting for me!
 My day was saved and I was more than ready to start my day in Veliko Tarnovo!

 Veliko Tarnovo – one of the oldest towns in Bulgaria